diegoreis42/room/README.md

 ## Notes

-This project is in his very beginning and don't have many of his features implemented yet.
+This project is in his very beginning and it don't have many features implemented yet.
-The following list aims to address desired features:
+The following list aims to address some desired features:

 - [] Efficient ASCII image processing;
 - [] ASCII processing integrated with ratatui;